Can a 4-Step Self-Help Therapy Technique End Upset Feelings?

-To test the visualization’s use in a self-help format, I asked my colleague and friend, Dr. Sharon Livingston, if she would be willing to try it out.
+To test the visualization’s use in a self-help format, I asked a friend, Dr. L., if she would be willing to try it out.

 Dr. L, admittedly, is a therapist herself.
 She is even the author of Get Lost Girlfriend!, an impressively helpful book about toxic relationships.